Hazardous Materials Spill

 Major Spills of Liquids and Solids (Powders)

-(Greater than 1mCi, all spills in uncontrolled areas and spills involving personnel contamination.)
+(Greater than 1mCi, all spills in uncontrolled areas, and spills involving personal contamination.)

 • Clear the area.
 Notify all persons not involved in the spill to vacate the room.